Courses in Spain for Brazilians | Courses for adults

 9. Cultural events

 Spain is well known for all its cultural and artistic events.
-Throughout the year you can enjoy film festivals, art exhibitions and live music concerts.
+During your stay you can enjoy film festivals, art exhibitions and live music concerts.
 Even gastronomic events and theater shows, all the variety you can imagine can be found here.

 10. Varied climate and landscapes